MEDICINE AND SURGERY "F"

 depression of respiratory centers (e.g. eroine abuse, brainstem infarction, coma)

-chronic respiratory acidosischronic obstructive pulmonary disease (in heavy smokers!)
+chronic obstructive pulmonary disease (in heavy smokers!)

 lung emphisema